ricardoquesada/unijoysticle/DOCUMENTATION.md

 This is not a bug/limitation of the UniJoystiCle.
 It is a c64 limitation.
 The c64 keyboard won't work correctly if you keep moving a regular joystick while using the keyboard.

+Since firmware v0.4.3, a default inactivity timeout of 10 seconds was added.
+If no data is received within that period of time, the joysticks are going to be reset.

 ### The game controllers don't work

 * For iOS, all MFi (the official) and all iCade (the "old" unofficial) game controllers should work.
-* For Android, all the official (including Amazon game controllers) and the OUYA game controllers should work.
+* For Android, all the official (including Amazon, Nvidia, Moga game controllers) and the OUYA game controllers should work.
 * Make sure that the Game Controller is paired via Bluetooth to the smartphone
   * If unsure, [read this guide](http://www.howtogeek.com/242223/how-to-use-a-physical-game-controller-with-an-iphone-ipad-or-android-device/)
-* When the game controller is paired to the smartphone, you can use it in the D-pad mode.
+* When the game controller is paired to the smartphone, you can use it in the D-pad or Commando modes:
   * on iOS you should see a legend that says "Game controller detected" (MFi controllers).
 Or nothing if using iCade controllers.
   * on Android you should see the name of the game controller in the title